vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

 ### Where do you get the `DataSource` from?

 It is obvious that, ultimately, the application will need a `DataSource` instance, connected to a real database.
 It is much less obvious how to create that.
 The good news is that you, the developer, do not need to create the datasource at all &mdash;
 Spring Boot will do that for you!
 In order to do that it needs several things to be true:

 -   Spring Boot auto-configuration is enabled, which it is by default.

--  There is a valid value for the configuration property `spring.datasource.url` (in this case provided via the environment), or the app is running in a cloud environment (such as TAS) where information on bound database instances is available.
+-   There is a valid value for the configuration property `spring.datasource.url` (in this case provided via the environment), or the app is running in a cloud environment
+    (such as *Tanzu Application Service*) where information on bound database instances is available.

 -   There is an appropriate JDBC driver available on the classpath.

-If these conditions are true, Spring Boot will create a datasource bean and place it in the application context.
+If these conditions are true,
+Spring Boot will create a datasource bean and place it in the application context.

 ### How do you inject the `DataSource` into the `JdbcTimeEntryRepository`?

 As well as Spring auto-wiring parameters into bean class constructors, it will also auto-wire the parameters of methods annotated with `@Bean`.